 We have a number of products that are baked using seeds or fruits including our Seeded Batch, Seeded Wraps and Thins, Teacakes and Orange Fruit Loaf.
 The mix of seeds or fruits we use will vary upon the product, but they are always clearly labelled on pack.
 Seeds include, sunflower seeds, brown and golden linseed, millet seeds, pumpkin seeds, sesame seeds, kalonji seeds and poppy seeds.
 Dried fruits include: sultanas, raisins, currants, cranberries.
 From time to time to ensure the very best quality, we might need to temporarily substitute one fruit for another of a similar type; when this happens we try our best to ensure it doesn’t change the taste of our products.

 Flour treatment agent (E920)

 To make our diverse range of products, we also use other ingredients which may not be listed here but will be included on pack.
 These include; malted wheat, barley, barley flakes, kibbled pearl, butter ghee, malt extract, yoghurt powder and malted oat flakes.
 If you have any questions about one of our ingredients, please do contact our customer care team.

-We helps consumers make an informed choice when purchasing our products, by including ingredients, allergens, best-before date and the weight of the product on the pack.
+We help consumers make an informed choice when purchasing our products, by including ingredients, allergens, best-before date and the weight of the product on the pack.
 We comply with the Government's Food Labelling Regulations on the labelling of wrapped bread.
 We also provide Guideline Daily Amounts (GDAs) so that consumers can understand how our products can fit into their daily diet.

 Consumers can be confident that everything we put in our products in safe and serves a useful purpose.
 As a family business, we don't use any ingredients in our food that we wouldn't happily eat ourselves.